 Powell repeated the trip a few years later.

-European settlements in southeast Utah developed from the missionary efforts of the Mormon Church.
+European settlements in southeast Utah were boosted by the missionary efforts of The Church of Jesus Christ and Latter-Day Saints (Mormon).
 In 1855, Mormons set up a mission in what is now Moab, but conflicts with the Utes caused them to abandon it.
-The Hole in the Rock expedition–a Mormon mission charged with settling southeast Utah–founded the town of Bluff in 1880.
-The towns of Blanding, Moab and Monticello were settled shortly thereafter.
-Most residents made their living as farmers, prospectors or ranchers.
+The Hole in the Rock expedition—a Mormon mission charged with settling southeast Utah—founded the town of Bluff in 1880.
+The towns of Blanding, Moab, and Monticello were settled shortly thereafter.
+Most residents made their living as farmers, prospectors, or ranchers.